MIchaelMainer/Word-Add-in-HTML-canvas/ReadMe.md

 1. Create a Word add-in with Typescript.
 2. Load images from Word into the add-in.
 3. Edit images in the add-in by using the HTML canvas API and insert the images into a Word document.
-4. Implement add-in commands that both launch an add-in from the ribbon and run a script from a context menu.
+4. Implement add-in commands that both launch an add-in from the ribbon and run a script from both the ribbon and a context menu.
 5. Use the Office UI Fabric to create a seamless Word user experience.

 TODO: Add GIF that shows the sample running.